 He'd already read Hannibal's intentions.
 They weren't about to walk away from this naive kid.
 Not forgetting the bigger picture, they still needed money.
-If they were about to be educators about staying safe to a dim English girl they at least could get paid.
+If they were to be educators about staying safe to a dim English girl they should get paid.

-"The agent is paying for nine staff, wages come in once a week on the store truck.
-If you take the job we just split the money four ways," the girl suggested hopefully.
+"The agent is paying for nine staff, wages come in once a week.
+If you take the job we just split the money four ways," the girl suggested, hopefully.

-Hell this kid must be several cards short of a pack, Face considered.
+Hell this kid must be several cards short of a deck, Face considered.

 By now in her mind they had stolen the truck, a weeks worth of wages and she'd been sacked.
-So desperate for an alternative to failing and having to go home Kelly found her words begging these men to stay.
+So desperate for an alternative to failing Kelly found her words begging these strangers to stay.
 Reasoned thoughts about safety disappearing.
 She gave another inward shudder.
-She was a good judge of character and though she doubted these guys story, they seemed decent people.
-She was touched by their generous help.
-Nothing to trust but her gut instinct and her gut was telling her these men were ok.
+Though she doubted these guys story, they seemed decent people.
+Nothing to trust but her gut instinct and her gut was telling her they were ok.

-"You just hired the team, Boss," Hannibal responded while stretching out a chapped, dried hand.
-Fixing the girl with his eyes and smiling, revealing even white teeth through his beard.
+"You just hired the team, Boss."
+Hannibal responded, while stretching out a chapped, dried hand.
+Fixing the girl with his eyes, smiling, revealing even white teeth through his beard.

-Trying not to wince at the firm grip on her bruised hand from the fruitless battle with the wire cutters, she nodded her acceptance.
+Trying not to wince at the firm grip on her bruised hand, she nodded her acceptance.

 "Kelly, I mean my name is Kelly, wow I've never hired anyone before.
 Are you sure?
 Are you just going to run out on me like the others?
-It's not easy….." her ramblings were brought to a close as Face put his hand reassuringly on her shoulder, showing another perfect pearly white smile.
+It's not easy….."
+Her ramblings were brought to a close by Face putting his hand reassuringly on her shoulder, showing another perfect smile.

-"We ain't running out on you little sister, I mean Boss," BA spoke quietly while Face nodded in agreement.
+"We ain't running out on you little sister, I mean Boss," BA spoke quietly, while Face nodded.

 She forced herself not to blush, thinking she could drown in the eyes of this Faceman even if the rest of his appearance resembled the walking dead.